 The Bard Conservatory Orchestra performs several concerts each semester and at least four times each year in the Frank Gehry–designed Richard B. Fisher Center for the Performing Arts.
 The orchestra also performs annual side-by-side concerts with members of the American Symphony Orchestra, conducted by Leon Botstein, and performs regularly at the Eastern New York Correctional Facility as part of the Bard Prison Initiative.

-In addition to its performances at Bard the orchestra has performed at Alice Tully Hall in New York City and Harvard University’s Sanders Theater.
+In addition to its regular performances at Bard the orchestra has performed at Alice Tully Hall in New York City and Harvard University’s Sanders Theater.
 In spring 2012, the Conservatory Orchestra gave its first tour of greater China.
 The three-week tour, a collaboration with the Bard Music Festival, took the orchestra to the major halls of Taipei, Hong Kong, Shanghai, Beijing, Tianjin, Wuhan, and Guangzhou.
+In spring 2014 the orchestra will make its first concert tour of Europe with concerts in Berlin, Warsaw, St. Petersburg, Moscow, Budapest and Vienna.

 Chamber Music and Solo Opportunities